-1. After the third unexcused absence,

-2. After the sixth unexcused absence, the Director shall notify, by mail and may also email, the parent/guardian of the student's excessive number of unexcused absences from school that she/he may be in violation of the Compulsory Attendance Law and may be prosecuted if the absences cannot be justified under the established attendance policies of CFCI.
+- 1. After the third unexcused absence, - a.
+The Director or his designee shall notify the parent/guardian by email or phone within a 24-hour period. - 2.
+After the sixth unexcused absence, the Director shall notify, by mail and may also email, the parent/guardian of the student's excessive number of unexcused absences from school that she/he may be in violation of the Compulsory Attendance Law and may be prosecuted if the absences cannot be justified under the established attendance policies of CFCI.
 The Director will request that the parent and student attend a meeting with the CFCI Attendance Council.
 The CFCI Attendance Council shall be comprised of a faculty school board member, the student's teacher, the school counselor, the Director, and other members at the discretion of the Council.